 That’s when it dawned on me: I was different.
 The ability to create images in your mind existed.
 And I didn’t have it.

-That question didn’t leave me alone and I started researching the topic.
+That question didn’t leave me alone so I started researching the topic.
 I once again learned that the inability to visualize in your mind is called aphantasia.
 I read articles about how other people described what it’s like missing these images.

-A few weeks later I heard someone make a joke about Schrödinger’s Cat.
+A few weeks later I heard someone make a joke about Schrödinger’s cat.
 An idea began to form.

-First of all, I want to give you a short explanation of Schrödinger’s Cat.
+First of all, I want to give you a short explanation of Schrödinger’s cat.
 It’s a thought experiment.
 A very simplified version would be: